plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ```

 ### Disable User Data to prevent changes
-If plenigo is not your SSO, customers should change their user data as there are e-mail address, password or 2-factor settings directly in your SSO.
+If Frisbii Media is not your SSO, customers should change their user data as there are e-mail address, password or 2-factor settings directly in your SSO.
 In this case you can disable or hide managing user data in self service.
 You simply have to enhance the configuration a bit:
 ```javascript
 {
  elementId: "plenigoSnippets",